 Calcium and Vitamin D Intake or Supplements

-Dairy products are great sources of calcium, and they can help reduce the risk of osteoporosis.
+Dairy products are excellent sources of calcium, and they can help reduce the risk of osteoporosis.
 Calcium is crucial to bone strength and growth.
-It is important to consume enough calcium daily.
+So, it is important to consume enough calcium daily.

 Good dietary sources of calcium include:

 - Dairy foods like cheese, milk, and yogurt

 - Green leafy veggies like broccoli and kale

 - Soft-boned fish, such as tuna and salmon